Harshkrsingh05/Portfolio/README.md

 # Portfolio
-this is a personal portfolio where all my work and pages are combined.
+This is a personal portfolio where all my work and pages are combined.